-a project from jon rose
+a bicycle powered project from Jon Rose

-PURSUIT 2 took place on January 9th 2010 at The Princes Warf, Hobart, Tasmania as part of The Mona Foma Festival.
+Pursuit 2.
+This event took place on January 9th 2010 at The Princes Warf, Hobart, Tasmania as part of The Mona Foma Festival.
 It involved over 50 members of the community as bike choir, bicycle bell orchestra, and bicycle instrument makers - an audience of 1,500 attended.

 The Carriage Works space became the cycle track - a race of speeding sounds - the sound of bicycles singing.
 The audience was assembled at various key points around a cycle track.
 Around them and past them bicycle powered sounds moved physically through spacetime at different speeds.
 Sometimes there was just one acoustic sound accompanied by the discrete lights of the bicycle.
 Sometimes the live sounds were digitally manipulated in quadraphonic surround complete with bicycle mounted light show.

 Wireless transmission boxes linked instruments and cyclists to a central mixer and quadraphonic sound system, offering more rotational speeds, sounds in contrary motion, and other options such as pitch shift and live sampling techniques to the pedal powered instruments.
 Close up images of the instrument mechanics appeared on video screens beside the four speakers.
 Through an integrated MAX/JITTER system, live sound and action transformed the images into a synchronous experience.

 Pursuit was a specially-choreographed spectacle of sound, speed and light based on pedal powered generated electricity and lasting one uninterrupted hour.
 Bicycle musical instruments were anything from simple clip on clickers, a range of bells and horns on the handlebars, to more complex constructions with wheel powered wind, string, or percussion actions - even retro-bicycle dynamo DC powered electronics.